Skip to main content

 European Heritage Open Days Archbishop’s Palace Tour

-The tour takes place on Sunday 15th September starting at 2pm and lasts approximately 75 minutes.
-It is suitable for age 6+.
-Parking is available adjacent to the Palace.
+This tour takes place on Sunday 14 September at 2pm and lasts approx. 1 1/2 hours.
+It is suitable for age 8 years +.

 Your guide will share their knowledge of the building including the story of former Archbishop of Armagh, Richard Robinson 1765 to 1794, a colourful personality, often known as the “Builder of Armagh.”